Dev-X25874/Gati/docs/source/gati.rst

 1. opFIFO set1: FIFOs at immediate output of SA.
 2. Adder **trees** between compute engines
-3. opFIFO set2: FIFOs to stage DRAM reads (these are the partial sums of previous layers)
+3. opFIFO set2: FIFOs to stage DRAM reads (these are the partial sums of previous layers) or

+   True dual port RAM: To stage DRAM reads (partial sums of previous layers) and the inputs for fully connected (FC) layer.
-4. adder tree between results of previous adder tree and staged data in set2.
+4. adder stage between results of previous adder tree and staged data in set2.
 5. delay registers
 6. crossbar and configuration design.